P-PinHx/moneyball-analytics/README.md

 - advanced sabermetrics (WAR, OPS)
 ```
 # References
-1) Beginner baseball concepts such as scoring runs, innings, and base running were referenced from the "Beginner’s Guide to Baseball" document.
+1) Beginner baseball concepts such as scoring runs, winnings, and base running were referenced from the "Beginner’s Guide to Baseball" document.

 2) Starter modeling workflow derived from the competition starter notebook.